Loving v. Virginia: Supreme Court decision

 The State finds support for its "equal application" theory in the decision of the Court in Pace v.
 Alabama. ...
 However, as recently as the 1964 Term, in rejecting the reasoning of that case, we stated "Pace represents a limited view of the Equal Protection Clause which has not withstood analysis in the subsequent decisions of this Court."

 — Loving, 388 U.S. at 8, 10 (citations omitted).

-The Court said that because Virginia's Racial Integrity Act used race as a basis to impose criminal culpability, the Equal Protection Clause required the Court to scrutinize strictly whether the Act was constitutional:
+The Court said that because Virginia's Racial Integrity Act used race as a basis to impose criminal punishment, the Equal Protection Clause required the Court to apply strict scrutiny to the constitutionality of the Act:

 There can be no question but that Virginia's miscegenation statutes rest solely upon distinctions drawn according to race.
 The statutes proscribe generally accepted conduct if engaged in by members of different races.
 Over the years, this Court has consistently repudiated "[d]istinctions between citizens solely because of their ancestry" as being "odious to a free people whose institutions are founded upon the doctrine of equality."
 At the very least, the Equal Protection Clause demands that racial classifications, especially suspect in criminal statutes, be subjected to the "most rigid scrutiny."

 — Loving, 388 U.S. at 11 (alteration in original) (citations omitted).

-Applying its strict scrutiny standard of review, the Court concluded that the Racial Integrity Act and its restrictions had no purpose other than "invidious racial discrimination" designed to "maintain White Supremacy".
-The Court therefore ruled that the Act violated the Equal Protection Clause:
+After reviewing the Act and its provisions, the Court concluded they had no purpose other than "invidious racial discrimination" and "maintain[ing] white supremacy."
+It therefore held that the Act violated the Equal Protection Clause and was unconstitutional: